nextcloud/deck/docs/API.md

 ##### Response

-A list of comments will be provided under the `ocs.data` key.
-If no or no more comments are available the list will be empty.
+The updated comment will be provided under the `ocs.data` key.

 ```json
 {